DESKTOP-C9I4NQF/capture/dicectf/interview_opportunity/README.md

 ## High Level Plan
 - Do stack over flow by byte
 - Leak library address from one byte overflow
+- Jump to main again then do ropp and
 - Call system with argument "/bin/sh"

 binary allocates buffer of 10 bytes and read input 70 bytes